fredrik-corneliusson/click-web/README.md

 # click-web
 Serve click scripts over the web with minimal effort.

+_Caution_: No security (login etc.), do not serve dangours scripts publicly.

 ## usage

 ### Take an existing click script, like this one: